-ent with specified Extent of specified misconduct Submission restriction period beginning of the research, commit specified 10 years People involved in specific misconduct Authors of the 2.
-Author paper of the responsible for paper that its content is the (supervisor, product of representative Misconduct has a large impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be high 5-7 years research with specified misconduct author, or others identified to be equally tresponsible for the paper) Misconduct has a small impact on the development of research in the relevant field, or the maliciousness of the 3-5 years misconduct is judged to be low Authors other than the above 2-3 years 3.
-Person who engaged in specified misconduct other than those of 1. and 2.
-2-3 years misconduct was not involve but was respon Misconduct has a large impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be high 2-3 years misconduct (supervisor, representative author, or others identified to be equally responsible for the paper) Misconduct has a small impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be low 1-2 years
+Classification of people with submission restriction due to involvement with specified misconduct Extent of specified misconduct Submission restriction period person who, from the the research, commit specified 10 years People 2.
+Author responsible for involved in of the its content specific paper that (supervisor, misconduct is the product of author, or research with to be equally of the responsible for its content Misconduct has a large impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be high 5-7 years others identified to be equally responsible for Misconduct has a small impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be low 3-5 years Authors other than the above 2-3 years

+3. Person who engaged in specified misconduct other than those of 1. and 2.
+2-3 years Author who was not involved in the specified Misconduct has a large impact on the development of research in the relevant field, or the maliciousness of the 2-3 years misconduct but was responsible for the paper of the research involving specified misconduct is judged to be high misconduct (supervisor, representative author, or others identified to be equally responsible for the paper) Misconduct has a small impact on the development of research in the relevant field, or the maliciousness of the misconduct is judged to be low 1-2 years

-As a general rule, the submission restriction period is calculated as starting from the fiscal year following the fiscal year in which the specified misconduct is identified.
+^{} As a general rule, the submission restriction period is calculated as starting from the fiscal year following the fiscal year in which the specified misconduct is identified.
 The researcher is also ineligible in the fiscal year in which the specified misconduct is identified.

-(iii) Measures against researchers whose application and participation eligibility has been restricted under other competitive research funding systems specified misconduct in research activities in other competitive research funding systems related to the Ministry of Education, Culture, Sports, Science and Technology, grants for operating expenses to national university corporations, inter-university research institute corporations, and independent administrative agencies under the jurisdiction of the Ministry of Education, Culture, Sports, Science and Technology, basic expenses such as private school grants, and competitive research funding systems related to other ministries, this restriction period will also apply as the application and participation eligibility restriction period for this program.
+(iii) Measures against researchers whose application and participation eligibility has been restricted under other competitive research funding systems

+For researchers whose application and participation eligibility has been restricted due to specified misconduct in research activities in other competitive research funding systems related to the Ministry of Education, Culture, Sports, Science and Technology, grants for operating expenses to national university corporations, inter-university research institute corporations, and independent administrative agencies under the jurisdiction of the Ministry of Education, Culture, Sports, Science and Technology, basic expenses such as private school grants, and competitive research funding systems related to other ministries, this restriction period will also apply as the application and participation eligibility restriction period for this program.